Everything You Need To Know About Laser Treatments for Rosacea

 There are hundreds of at-home devices for rosacea that work to varying levels but the most common DIY approach to treating it are LED light therapy masks and devices.
 LED light can seem effective at bringing down inflammation in the skin, calming redness and treating sensitivity.
 However, the strength of most LED devices on the current market is so low (only up to 25 MW) that they are not yet proven to be be effective on veins or blood vessels, so are unlikely to be a worthwhile treatment for advanced cases of rosacea.

-There are a multitude of IPL and LED devices for at-home rosacea treatment but there is only one medical-grade laser safe enough to use away from professional supervision.
-The LYMA Laser is the world's first at-home Laser for rosacea proven to target thread veins, spider veins, blood vessels, flushing and inflammation.
-Considered by scientific experts around the globe as the best at-home Laser for rosacea, the LYMA laser treats and renews skin without any heat, damage or pain as clinical lasers do.
+Considered by scientific experts around the globe as the best at-home Laser for redness, the LYMA Laser treats and renews skin without any heat, damage or pain as clinical lasers do.
 This unique technology surpasses any other laser on the market in its ability to heal and regenerate skin by transferring energy directly to skin cells, rather than causing damage to trigger the healing process.
-What’s more, the LYMA laser can be used every day at home as an immediate response to rosacea fluctuations.
-This flexibility of use makes the LYMA device arguably the best Laser for rosacea flushing and mild rosacea.
+What’s more, the LYMA Laser can be used every day at home as an immediate response to skin color fluctuations.
+This flexibility of use makes the LYMA device arguably the best Laser for redness, inflammation and flushing.

 IPL